Britain will be battered by violent winds and heavy rainfall this week, as Storm Debi is set to hit today and another storm brews in its wake.

-Confirming the continuing bad weather, he said: "Yes, rain and wind later in the week.
+Confirming the continuing bad weather, he said: "Yes, rain and week later in the week.
 It may not turn into a storm but there's another one coming Thursday time".

 Ahead of Storm Debi’s arrival today, the Met Office issued yellow alerts for rain, which are predicted to affect road, rail, air and ferry services.

 Matthew Lehnert, a chief Meteorologist with the Met Office, said: “Storm Debi has developed rapidly overnight and will bring impacts across parts of the UK today.
 Because of the particular risk of impacts to parts of County Armagh and County Down this morning and parts of northwest England through much of the day we have issued two amber wind warnings.”